 Both attacks are primarily used as vectors to gain access to the device.
 For example, the macro attack might be used to download malware automatically, while the script attack may be used to control the device's webcam, microphone, or steal session cookies (credentials that will allow them to spoof the user on other sites).

-Amid the many ways endpoint security can be breached, there are four main factors that limit an organization’s ability to effectively address these risks.
+Amid the many ways endpoint security can be breached, there are four main factors that limit an organization’s ability to effectively address these risks with endpoint security solutions.

 The first is human behavior.
 Majority of the attack methods depend on human users unwittingly giving access to external actors, whether from falling prey to a phishing scam to neglecting a critical patch or downloading a malware app or macro attachment.
 Case in point: just a couple of weeks ago, Marriott disclosed yet another data breach affecting 5 million guests, after two employees were phished.

 Second is disjointed security solutions.
 While a workstation and office server may have all the necessary security software, most mobile endpoints like smartphones and personal laptops may not have the same safeguards.
+Although antivirus software is crucial for protecting individual devices from malware infections and unauthorized access, organizations need comprehensive endpoint security solutions that go beyond just antivirus software to safeguard critical data, meet compliance requirements, and pass audits.
 A survey of 588 IT security professionals employed in Global 200 companies found that 67% experienced a data breach in their organization caused by mobile endpoint devices.

 Third is limited resources.
 Even if an organization identifies gaps in endpoint cyber security, it may not have the necessary resources to plug all the holes.
 For example, not all enterprise security platforms cover devices like Android smartphones and tablets, leaving a chink in its network armor.